-When a delta’s value is closer to 1.0 or -1.0. depending on whether you’re bullish or bearish, you’re provided the highest level of traction.
+When a delta’s value is closer to 1.0 or -1.0, you’re provided the highest level of traction, depending on whether you’re bullish or bearish.
 As a result, your price moves more.

-Where you buy your option affects delta; i.e. in or out of the money.
-If you’re looking for the greatest traction, look for an option with a high delta.
+Where you buy your option affects delta, i.e., in or out of the money.
+If you’re looking for the greatest traction, choose an option with a high delta.
 It’s important to remember that these options are usually more expensive because they tend to expire in the money.

 Being In the Money

 One of the most common uses for O.D. is determining the likelihood of an option being in the money when it expires.
 For example, if an out-of-the-money delta of an option is 0.15, then it has a 15% chance of expiring in the money.

 However, if you’re looking at a deep-in-the-money options contract with a delta of 0.92, then you have a 92% chance of your option expiring in the money.